brunobeltran/pip-bash-completion/README.md

 ## Links

-A good autocompleter for `pip` that can't autocomplete package names and is significantly slower but does not require an external python package to be installed can be found [here](https://github.com/ekalinin/pip-bash-completion).
+Another good autocompleter for `pip` that can't autocomplete package names and is significantly slower but does not require that an external python package be installed can be found [here](https://github.com/ekalinin/pip-bash-completion).